CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 is always performed with the LDH-label ({{RFC5890}}) encoding of the relevant domain labels.
-The comparison of LDH-labels in domain parts reduces complexity for implementations of the certification path validation algorithm as defined Section 6 of {{RFC5280}} by obviating the need to convert domain labels to their Unicode representation.
+The comparison of LDH-labels in domain parts reduces complexity for implementations of the certification path validation algorithm as defined in Section 6 of {{RFC5280}} by obviating the need to convert domain labels to their Unicode representation.

 Comparison of two SmtpUTF8Mailboxes is straightforward with no setup